acg-team/ConSTRain/README.md

 ## Input file formats
 ConSTRain expects alignments to adhere to [file specifications](https://samtools.github.io/hts-specs/) maintained by the GA4GH, and outputs variant calls in VCF format.
+This means that coordinates in BED files **must be** 0-based and open ended, in accordance with the BED file specification.
 However, specific formats are expected for other input files, which are outlined here.

 *   Karyotype: the organism's karyotype should be specified as a JSON file mapping the names of chromosomes to their ploidies.